Illustration of a bodybuilder with a huge bowl of food. Illustrated by Shane Duquette for Outlift.

 Calories Burned at Rest (RMR)

-The most common calorie formulas factor in your age, gender, height, and weight.
+The most common muscle-building calorie formulas factor in your age, gender, height, and weight.
 This can make them seem more precise, but it actually has the opposite effect (study).

 • Your age doesn’t directly affect how many calories you burn (study).
 It’s just that older people tend to move less, be less muscular, and be in worse shape overall.
 If that doesn’t describe you, it makes the calorie calculator less accurate.